nlenno1/find-my-meal-ms2/README.md

 [Back to Top](#find-my-meal)
 #

-# Development Planes
+# UI & UI Development Planes
 ## Strategy

 ### Project Goals
-- To help **USERS** find inspiration for new recipes no matter what their preferences or allergies,
+- To help **USERS** find inspiration for new recipes no matter what their preferences, allergies or ingredients,
 - To make it easy for **USERS** to understand, navigate and access all the information they want,
-- To present the required data in an easy to read and use format,
+- To present the required data in an easy to read and use format and handle any errors in a way to help the **USER** understand the problem,
+-  Design, develop and implement a dynamic front-end web application using HTML5, CSS3 and JavaScript,

 ### User Demographic
 The target demographics for this website are: